 This tip is right up at the top of the list because it’s the one where most soccer parents fall down and make mistakes.

-In many situations, you are not only already paying the actual coach of your child’s team to be the coach, but the chances are that coach is probably far more qualified than you are to advise the kids on what they should, or shouldn’t be doing.
+In many situations, you are not only already paying the actual coach of your child’s team to be the coach, but the chances are that the coach is probably far more qualified than you are to advise the kids on what they should or shouldn’t be doing.

 During a game, the best thing you can do is stick to tip number 1 and just give out encouragement.
 One thing you will know better than the coach is the best way to encourage your child.
 You know them better than anyone else and know how they respond best to encouragement.